fNIRS/snirf/snirf_specification.md

 * **Type**:  indexed group
 * **Location**: `/nirs(i)/aux(j)`

 This optional array specifies any recorded auxiliary data.
 The complete list of currently supported data types can be found in the appendix.
-In addition to the supported entries, additional auxiliary data can be added.
+In addition to the supported entries, more auxiliary data can be added.
 Each element of
 `aux` has the following required fields:

 #### /nirs(i)/aux(j)/name